17 Fun Things to See & Do For First-Time Visitors to New York City

 The Dominick Hotel

 Looking to splurge on your NYC trip?
 Savor a luxurious stay at The Dominick Hotel, SoHo’s only Five-Diamond accommodations.
-The 46-story luxury hotel features four on-site restaurants, an outdoor pool, a terrace, and a full-service spa.
-Relax in your luxurious room, delighting at the spectacular views over Manhattan and the Hudson through the floor-to-ceiling windows.
+The 46-story luxury hotel is one of our favorites in the city, featuring four on-site restaurants, an outdoor pool, a terrace, and a full-service spa.
+Relax in your luxurious room, delighting in the spectacular views over Manhattan and the Hudson through the floor-to-ceiling windows.
 NYC sightseeing hotspots like the High Line, Washington Square Park, and Greenwich Village are within walking distance.

 Treksplorer